Beese-Churger/BrawlBot/README.md

-# brawlballing
+# BrawlBot
-bot to tell me when 5v5 brawlball is up
+A discord bot to automatically notify severs of event changes / display info of users